mjc-school/MJC-School/stage #0/module #6. OOP Fundamentals/content.md

 A special case of return types is "void", which means that a method doesn't return anything and just performs actions within a method body.
 Keyword "return" is obligatory in case of return type is not "void", and it is placed aside with a returning value.
 Anyway, "return" always terminates an execution of a method.
-In parentheses there can be a list of parameters, which is input of a method.
+In parentheses there can be a list of parameters, which is an input data of a method.
 Such parameters are separated from each other by commas, the parameters consist of two components: type and name.

 ```